ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 </div>

 And finally, let's say you need to modify some values or factor levels, or want to create a new column?
 Now that you know how to access parts of a dataframe, you can do all of that.
-You only need an extra tool: the assign arrow `<- ` to overwrite data.
+You only need an extra tool: the assign arrow `<-` to overwrite data.

 <div class="bs-callout-yellow" markdown="1">

 #### Creating and overwriting objects

-Remember how we've been using the arrow `<-`to create new objects?
+Remember how we've been using the arrow `<-` to create new objects?
 This is a special convention in R that allows you to pick whichever name you want and assign it to an object (vector, list, data frame...).

 Something to keep in mind is that __if you use a name again in a same session, it will overwrite the former object__.
-With experience you can start making changes to an object and overwrite as you go, to "update" the object rather than creating many intermediaries ("object1", "object2", ...).
+With experience, you can start making changes to an object and overwrite as you go, to "update" the object rather than creating many intermediaries ("object1", "object2", ...).
 However, when you're starting out, it's a good idea to create these intermediary objects, or at least to create a "working copy" that you can reassign to the main data object once you're satisfied with the changes.

 As you will now see, we can also make use of the arrow `<-` to overwrite specific values or range of values we need to change.